Kotlin/KEEP/proposals/jvm-expose-boxed.md

 The current compilation scheme transforms every operation where a value class is involved into a static function that takes the unboxed variants, and whose name is mangled to prevent clashes.
 This means those operations are not available for Java consumers.

-In the new compilation scheme, if a boxed variant is requested, the compiler shall produce a callable taking and returning the boxed versions.
+In the new compilation scheme, if a boxed variant is requested, the compiler shall produce a function taking and returning the boxed versions.
 If more than one argument or return type is a value class, the aforementioned variant uses the boxed versions for _all_ of them.

 The name of the boxed variant coincides with the name given in the Kotlin code unless the `jvmName` argument of the annotation is present.
 In that case, the name defined in the annotation should be used.
 Note that `@JvmName` annotations apply to the unboxed variant.